waveygang/wfmash/src/common/wflign/deps/WFA2-lib/README.md

 ### 1.2 What is WFA2-lib?

 The WFA2 library implements the WFA algorithm for different distance metrics and alignment modes.
-It supports various [distance functions](#wfa2.distances): indel, edit, gap-lineal, gap-affine, and dual-gap gap-affine distances.
+It supports various [distance functions](#wfa2.distances): indel, edit, gap-linear, gap-affine, and dual-gap gap-affine distances.
 The library allows computing only the score or the complete alignment (i.e., CIGAR) (see [Alignment Scope](#wfa2.scope)).
 Also, the WFA2 library supports computing end-to-end alignments (a.k.a. global-alignment) and ends-free alignments (including semi-global, glocal, and extension alignment) (see [Alignment Span](#wfa2.span)).
 In the case of long and noisy alignments, the library provides different [low-memory modes](#wfa2.mem) that significantly reduce the memory usage of the naive WFA algorithm implementation.
 Beyond the exact-alignment modes, the WFA2 library implements [heuristic modes](#wfa2.heuristics) that dramatically accelerate the alignment computation.
 Additionally, the library provides many other support functions to display and verify alignment results, control the overall memory usage, and more.

 ### 1.3 Getting started